Leland-Kwong/presentations/src/pages/functional-programming.md

 ## What is it?

-The goal of functional programming is to keep side-effects to an absolute minimum, and pushing any state changes to the edge of the application whenever possible.
+The primary idea behind functional programming is to keep side-effects to an absolute minimum by keeping pushing state changes to the edges of an application.

-## Why are side-effects bad?

-A vast amount of bugs in our applications tend to come from unexpected changes to state which include: database updates, DOM changes (web browser) or local app state.

 ## Types of side-effects